Cast Iron Skillet Home Fries (Crisp!)

 Instructions

 - Cook the onion.
-Cook until the onion is softened, translucent, and beginning to brown (about 5 minutes).
+Heat the skillet on low and add the butter.
+Cook the diced onion until softened, translucent, and beginning to brown (about 5 minutes).
 Remove the onion to a small plate and set aside.

 - Brown the potatoes.
-Place the cooked potatoes carefully in the skillet in a single layer.
+In the same skillet (no need to clean the pan), heat the vegetable oil on medium until hot but not smoking.
+Place the precooked potatoes carefully in the skillet in a single layer.
 Allow them to brown without stirring for about 5 minutes.
+Flip and let cook another 5 minutes.
+Leave them alone as much as possible so they will brown.

 Notes